sushildahiya/story_scape/README.md

     ### $ npm i --force

+7. Create a .env file inside "story_scape" directory with following key-value pairs.

+    BACKEND_ENDPOINT=<ENDPOINT>

+Note: In case if user is hosting the backend from local system use BACKEND_ENDPOINT=http://localhost:8000

-7. Create a .env file inside "story_scape_be" directory with following key-value pairs.
+8. Create a .env file inside "story_scape_be" directory with following key-value pairs.

-    # DATABASE_URL=<YOUR MONGODB URL>
-    # JWT_KEY=<YOUR JWT SCERET KEY>
+     DATABASE_URL=<YOUR_MONGODB_URL>
+     JWT_KEY=<YOUR_JWT_SECERET_KEY>

-8. Once node modules are installed, open to terminal and navigate inside the respective directory.
+9. Once node modules are installed, open to terminal and navigate inside the respective directory.

-9. Run below command.
+10. Run below command.

     ### $ npm start